Jerry Stooks, The Downstairs Club and the naming of Zoot Money’s Big Roll Band

-After Jerry left, the club carried on under different names – The Lansdown (sic) Beat Club, Le Disque a Go!
+After Jerry left, the club carried on under different names – The Lansdown (sic) Beat Club, the hugely successful Le Disque a Go!
 Go!, etc. and ironically it was during this period that jazz was reintroduced at the club with a Saturday late night session starting at midnight, at which I played regularly with the Crispin Street Quintet and later the Lennie Lee Quintet.
 It probably went through a few more name changes after then, before becoming Glasshoppers, which my daughter Emma frequented, (perhaps a little too often?) in the late 1980s while she was at Bournemouth University.
 (By then the club had doubled in size and occupied the cellars under nos.
 7 and 9 Holdenhurst Road.)

 On Sunday 14 September 2014 a blue plaque outside the club was unveiled by Zoot Money.
 For a pictorial record of the occasion plus links to a video of the speeches and unveiling and press articles please click here.